 The various concentrations in Applied Mathematics do prepare students for a great variety of career opportunities.
 In many cases, the Applied Mathematic concentration will provide an excellent general-purpose mathematical training, to be followed and completed by the acquisition of specialized skills either in graduate school or in a career setting.
 In recent years students who have followed one of the undergraduate concentrations in Applied Mathematics have gone into many different areas including: graduate study in applied mathematics; engineering; life, physical or earth and planetary sciences; economics, business studies or actuarial work; insurance and investment management; computer consulting and information industries; scientific careers in industry or government service; medical school; teaching; banking and finance; and in operations research or statistical analysis in industry or government agencies.
 In particular courses offered in applied mathematics provide the preparation needed for several of the actuarial professional examinations.

-Please view our Undergraduate Guide as well as an informative powerpoint presentation entitled, "What is Applied Mathematics."
-We also recommend the resources offered by the WISE group as well as the information provided on the WISE website.
+For more information please see the Undergraduate Guide as well as an informative powerpoint presentation entitled, "What is Applied Mathematics."
+We also recommend the visiting the WISEwebsite and making use of the resources provided by this group.